 will match words where "er" occurs at least 2 times in succession. ie. "discoverer" and supererogation.^single$|^double$

 will match "single", "double".Don't worry if these special tricks seem confusing at first.
-You can always just Insert in regular words, and the program will still help you find what you're looking for!
+You can always just search usin regular words, and the program will still help you find what you're looking for!

 If you like using regular expressions but need help, describe the search to AI assistant such as ChatGPt and let it create a regular expression for your search.
 Happy word hunting!